benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 This is purely informational and not required for the automatic setup.

-Records the user help webpage at the provider that describes the mail server settings.
+This element contains the end-user help webpage at the provider that describes the mail server settings.
 The configuration may be based on that page, but does not necessarily have to match it, e.g. when a better configuration is available than the one described on the webpage.